 Skagit Valley Winter Birding

-The Skagit Valley’s winter birding season begins around November or December with the return of migratory waterfowl and higher concentrations of raptors.
-The season’s showstoppers — tens of thousands of snow geese alongside thousands of trumpeter swans and tundra swans — typically stay through March.
+The Skagit Valley’s winter birding season begins around November with the return of migratory waterfowl and higher concentrations of raptors.
+The season’s showstoppers—tens of thousands of snow geese alongside thousands of trumpeter swans and tundra swans—typically stay through March.
 Several hundred bald eagles are commonly seen on the upper Skagit River around December with the winter salmon runs.
-While any time of day can lead to a unique experience, bird numbers and activity tends to spike in the early morning and late evenings.
-Many of these reserves are ADA-accessible.

-Related: Get to Know Washington’s Wildlife
+Also See: Get to Know Washington’s Wildlife

 Skagit Wildlife Area – Fir Island Farm Reserve

 This reserve boasts a high species count given its diverse environment.
 Tens of thousands of gregarious snow geese gather along the diked farmlands.
 When they spontaneously take flight, they ripple across the land in a sea of white and black.
-Even the most seasoned bird watcher can’t help from gaping in awe.
+Even the most seasoned bird watcher can’t help but stare in awe.
 Tundra and trumpeter swans are regularly sighted alongside bald eagles and northern harriers.
 Paved and gravel trails lead to effortless birding.

 Samish Flats